-On receipt of the disclosure of a concern the Designated Development coach (DA) will offer to meet the Discloser, in confidence, within 5 working days or immediately if there is any danger of loss of life or serious injury.
-The purpose of the meeting will be for the Designated Development coach to obtain as much information as possible about the grounds for the Discloser's belief that malpractice has occurred or is likely to occur.
+On receipt of the disclosure of a concern GTG will offer to meet the Discloser, in confidence, within 5 working days or immediately if there is any danger of loss of life or severe injury.
+The purpose of the meeting will be for GTG to obtain as much information as possible about the grounds for the Discloser's belief that malpractice has occurred or is likely to occur.

-The Discloser may be accompanied by a Trade Union representative or work colleague at the meeting.
-The DA may be accompanied by an administrator to take notes; these notes will not identify the Discloser.
-Disclosure under this procedure shall, wherever possible, be in writing but, if this is not practicable, such disclosure may be oral, at the choice of the Discloser.
-The Discloser should provide as much supporting written evidence as possible about the disclosure and the grounds for concern about malpractice.
+The Discloser may be accompanied by a Trade Union representative or a work colleague at the meeting.
+GTG personnel may be accompanied by an administrator to take notes; these notes will not identify the Discloser.

-After considering the information obtained at the initial meeting the DA will, within 5 working days or immediately if there is any perceived danger of loss of life or serious injury, provide the Discloser with a written summary/record of the information obtained at the meeting.
+After considering the information obtained at the initial meeting GTG will, within 5 working days, or immediately if there is any perceived danger of loss of life or severe injury, provide the Discloser with a written summary/record of the information obtained at the meeting.
 The summary will include recommendations as to actions to be taken in response to the disclosure.
 The Discloser will then have 5 working days in which to confirm the written summary.

-Once the written summary has been confirmed the DA will forward a copy of this to GTG Director.
+Once the written summary has been confirmed GTG will forward a copy of this to the Group Head of Quality.